 Saturday is Market Day here in Mold.
-Its High Street is atom-tight with shoppers and stalls, with most of the latter focusing on either local produce or fleece jackets with lions printed on the back.
-In between, a nimble-fingered man fixing glasses, the obligatory concession selling frilly bloomers, and someone doing a roaring trade in grave pots.
+Its High Street is atom-tight with shoppers and stalls, with most of the latter focused on local produce or fleece jackets with lions printed on the back.
+In between, there’s a nimble-fingered man fixing glasses, the obligatory concession selling frilly bloomers, and someone doing a roaring trade in grave pots.

-‘I just want a bakery, Gingerface,’ Eleanor says.
-‘A traditional bakery.’
+‘I just want a bakery, Gingerface,’ Eleanor says, translating on behalf of her stomach.

-Right on cue, the crowd herds us into the path of one on the market’s periphery, our eyes drawn to the Welsh oaty cake.
-It’s neither a Welsh Cake nor an oatcake, but turns out to be solidified porridge dipped into the cheapest, claggiest advent calendar chocolate possible.
+Right on cue, the crowd herds us into the path of one on the market’s periphery, our eyes drawn to the Welsh Oaty Cake.
+It’s neither a Welsh Cake nor an oatcake, but Eleanor buys one.
+It turns out to be solidified porridge dipped into the cheapest, claggiest advent calendar chocolate possible.

 ‘Yeah.
 I think I’ll save it for an emergency.’

 A little more patience would have yielded results.
-An artisan baker has brought along a tapestry of sweet treats which would grace any table in the country.
-As much as we’d like to take home the tractor wheel-sized egg custard, we plump for its smaller Portuguese egg tart cousin, making amends for the Welsh cake misstep.
+An artisan baker has brought along a tapestry of sweet treats which would grace the Queen’s table.
+As much as we’d like to take home the tractor wheel-sized egg custard, we plump for its smaller Portuguese egg tart cousin, making amends for the oaty cake misstep.

 ‘That’s proper lovely, El.’
 I say, mopping up the crumbs back at the bus station.